kvspb/nginx-auth-ldap/README.md

 ## ssl_check_cert
 expected value: on or off, default off

 Verify the remote certificate for LDAPs connections.
-If disabled, any remote ceritificate will be accepted which exposes you to possible man-in-the-middle attacks.
+If disabled, any remote certificate will be accepted which exposes you to possible man-in-the-middle attacks.
 Note that the server's certificate will need to be signed by a proper CA trusted by your system if this is enabled.
 See below how to trust CAs without installing them system-wide.